zeljkoobrenovic/grounded-architecture/_site/manuscript/print/2022-11-04-cheat-sheet.markdown

 * Architects' work is evaluated based on their impact on the organization.
 * Architects can make an impact via three pillars: Big-Picture Thinking, Execution, and Leveling-Up.

-### Leadership
-* My view of architecture leadership is inspired by David Marquet's work and Netflix's valued behaviors.
-* Marquet focused on leadership and organizational management, particularly emphasizing the principles of Intent-Based Leadership.
-* Borrowing from Netflix's original values, the following behavioral traits are crucial for architects: communication, judgment, impact, inclusion, selflessness, courage, integrity, curiosity, innovation, and passion.

 ### Architects' Career Paths: Raising the Bar
 * Architects' career paths ideally stem from a strong engineering background.
 * Hiring architects requires constantly raising the bar to ensure a strong and diverse team structure.